Smart EQ ForFour review

 |Car type||Official range||Wallbox charge time||Fast charge time|

 One thing it has in its favour – unusually for the otherwise upmarket Smart brand – is price.
-It substantially undercuts the e-up!, despite being rather better equipped, and does the same with the Renault ZOE once you take account of the latter's battery leasing charges.
-Those tempted away from the Renault have to manage their battery range expectations, though – the EQ ForFour can travel only around half as far as the ZOE on a full charge.
+It substantially undercuts the e-up!, despite being rather better equipped, and is roughly the same price as the ZOE once you take account of the latter's battery leasing charges.
+Those tempted away from the Renault have to manage their battery range expectations, though – the EQ ForFour can travel only around a third as the latest ZOE on a full charge.

 There are many for whom this won't matter, though, and the tiny, easy-to-park EQ ForFour occupies a definite niche for those who make lots of short, door-to-door urban trips.
-It makes particular sense as a business vehicle, either as a company car – where the low Benefit-in-Kind tax levied on zero-emissions vehicles makes for big savings – or as a cheap-to-run and environmentally friendly promotional, advertising or delivery vehicle.
+It makes particular sense as a business vehicle, either as a company car – where the low Benefit-in-Kind tax on zero-emissions vehicles makes for big savings – or as a cheap-to-run and environmentally sound promotional or delivery vehicle.

 The electric Smart feels rather more stable and planted than its internal-combustion-engined stablemates – a consequence of the firm suspension needed to carry a power pack that makes the EQ far heavier than a petrol ForFour.
 The downside of this is a rather firm and fidgety ride, which never really settles down when you pick up the pace.

-Smart hasn't always returned the most inspiring results in our annual Driver Power surveys, and the petrol ForFour received a lacklustre four-star Euro NCAP crash-test rating back in 2014 – the EQ has yet to be tested, but standard safety equipment has been increased since then.
+Smart hasn't always returned the most inspiring results in our sister title Auto Express' annual Driver Power surveys, and the petrol ForFour received a lacklustre four-star Euro NCAP crash-test rating back in 2014 – the EQ has yet to be tested, but standard safety equipment has been increased since then.

 For a more detailed look at the Smart EQ ForFour, read on for the rest of our in-depth review.